genepi-freiburg/Infinium-preprocessing/prep12.knit.md

 	\item[marker.call] the marker call rates
 	\item[beta.raw] the $\beta$ values calculated for autosomal probes with detection p value filter only
 	\item[beta.raw.sex] the $\beta$ values calculated for sex chromosome probes with detection p value filter only
+	\item[est.wbc.minfi] the white-blood-cell estimations by minfi method based on RGsets
 \end{description}